tareqzobaer/kinemech/README.md

 Two in-browser tools for 2D pin/slider mechanisms, sharing one codebase.

-The **analyzer** builds a linkage from joints and links, drives it, and gives exact position, velocity, and acceleration at every instant — including non-Grashof rockers, multi-loop mechanisms, and ternary links.
-The **synthesizer** goes the other way: prescribe coupler positions, a path to trace, a function to generate, or a quick-return time ratio, and it finds the four-bar or offset slider-crank that does it — then hands that linkage straight to the analyzer.
+The **analyzer** builds a linkage from joints and links, drives it, and gives exact position, velocity, and acceleration at every instant, including non-Grashof rockers, multi-loop mechanisms, and ternary links.
+The **synthesizer** goes the other way: prescribe coupler positions, a path to trace, a function to generate, or a quick-return time ratio, and it finds the four-bar or offset slider-crank that does it, then transfers that linkage to the analyzer.

 ![KineMech example](radial_engine.gif)